Welcome

 The original name of the house was Artede

 In the trust, Clifford Chapman gifted his estate to the City of Pismo Beach and in December of 2013 the City accepted the property (click here to read the eulogy given by Clayton Marsh for Clifford Chapman).
 Per Clifford’s directives, the Estate will be open for neighborhood gatherings, private occasions and other activities as well as to the designated non-profit organizations.
-No tours of the home are available at this time.

 Foundation Board